SwiftERM Hyper-personalisation for ecommerce email marketing

 Deloitte - How to profit from AI autonomous personalisation

-How to profit from AI autonomous personalisation
+How to profit from AI autonomous hyper-personalisation

 Retail consumers’ needs are changing.
-The details emerged in a Deloitte’s retail survey, in which most respondents say at least half of their purchases are influenced by convenience, and the new patterns of interaction changing what convenience means to people.
+The details emerged in Deloitte’s retail survey, in which most respondents say at least half of their purchases are influenced by convenience, and the new patterns of interaction changing what convenience means to people.

-As in other parts of life, there is a “new normal” in shopping, and with it, new opportunities to make commerce personal.
+As in other parts of life, there is a “new norm” in shopping, and with it, new opportunities to make commerce personal.
 There’s no question retailers have already pivoted in response: Many have stepped up with offerings such as same-day delivery and the ability to buy online and pick up in-store.

-How to profit from AI autonomous personalisation
+How to profit from AI autonomous hyper-personalisation

 But as these options become more common, the competitive advantage retailers derive from them depends more and more on how “sticky” they can make them so customers keep coming back.
 The value proposition of a service enhancement depends on a combination of factors, including price, quality, category depth and breadth, context and relevancy.
 Learning what works comes back to data and knowing the customer’s attitude.